-The WOODPECKER "FKS 6-315/1600" sliding table saw is a sturdily constructed and generously equipped machine.
+The WOODPECKER "FKS 6-315/2300" sliding table saw is a sturdily constructed and generously equipped machine.
 With its extra-strong saw unit guided on both sides, it is suitable for professional woodworking in any workshop, joinery or training centres.

-Special highlights in the basic equipment are the smooth-running and precise sliding table, the removable crosscut carriage for processing large panels, the 1200 mm long cross-cut and mitre fence with one flip stop, the eccentric clamp device that can be mounted in both grooves of the sliding table, the solid and finely adjustable rip fence with extension table as well as the supplementary table extension.
+Special highlights in the basic equipment are the smooth-running and precise sliding table, the removable crosscut carriage for processing large panels, the 1500 mm long telescopic cross-cut and mitre fence with two flip stops (extendable up to 2800 mm), the eccentric clamp device that can be mounted in both grooves of the sliding table, the solid and finely adjustable rip fence with extension table as well as the supplementary table extension.

 - The circular saw unit has a powerful 4.0 kW / 5.5 HP three-phase motor equipped with a wear-free electronic motor brake.
 An even more powerful motor with 5.5 KW / 7.5 HP is optionally available. - The motor shaft has a diameter of 30 mm and allows circular saw blades with min.
 250 mm and max.
 315 mm diameter to be mounted. - The circular saw blade can be tilted backwards by up to 45° via handwheel with reading scale and can completely be retracted under the table top if required. - The planed table top is 800 mm wide and 550 mm long and can be extended to the left with the table extension mounted and the extension table to the rear. - The precise sliding table is made of aluminium and hardened steel guide rods.
-It is lockable and allows cutting lengths of up to 1600 mm.
-Two integrated T-slots can be used to mount the eccentric clamping device supplied, the clamping shoe and/or other aids. - With the 0.75 kW scoring unit installed (option), the maximum cutting length is 1500 mm. - With the removable cross-cut carriage, even large panels can be ideally supported and processed. - The 1200 mm long cross-cut fence has a flip stop and a millimetre scale.
-In combination with the cross-cut carriage, it also allows angular cuts that can be set in a few simple steps using an angular grid on the crosscut carriage. - The 800 mm long rip fence, which can be finely adjusted to 0.1 mm, allows cutting widths of up to 950 mm when the extension table is mounted.
+It is lockable and allows cutting lengths of up to 2300 mm.
+Two integrated T-slots can be used to mount the eccentric clamping device supplied, the clamping shoe and/or other aids. - With the 0.75 kW scoring unit installed (option), the maximum cutting length is 2200 mm. - With the removable cross-cut carriage, even large panels can be ideally supported and processed. - The telescopic cross-cut fence can be extended up to 2800 mm and has two flip stops and a millimetre scale.
+In combination with the cross-cut carriage, it also allows angular cuts that can be set in a few simple steps using an angular grid on the cross-cut carriage. - The 800 mm long rip fence, which can be finely adjusted to 0.1 mm, allows cutting widths of up to 950 mm when the extension table is mounted.
 The stop profile can be turned 90° from high to flat so that even flat and narrow workpieces can be machined without obstructions.
 If the rip fence is not needed, it can be practically folded away. - The fixed speed of the motor shaft is 4000 rpm and of the optional scoring unit 8000 rpm. - The saw blade height is adjusted via the hand wheel at the front. - The saw blade tilt can be adjusted up to 45° via the side hand wheel and angle scale.